World of Warcraft

 World of Warcraft (WoW) is a 2004 massively multiplayer online role-playing (MMORPG) video game developed and published by Blizzard Entertainment for Windows and macOS.
 Set in the Warcraft fantasy universe, World of Warcraft takes place within the fictional planet Azeroth, approximately four years after the events of the previous game in the series, Warcraft III: The Frozen Throne.
-The game was announced in 2001, and was released for the 10th anniversary of the Warcraft franchise on November 23, 2004.
-Since launch, World of Warcraft has had ten major expansion packs: The Burning Crusade (2007), Wrath of the Lich King (2008), Cataclysm (2010), Mists of Pandaria (2012), Warlords of Draenor (2014), Legion (2016), Battle for Azeroth (2018), Shadowlands (2020), Dragonflight (2022), and The War Within (2024).
-Two further expansions, Midnight and The Last Titan, were announced in 2023.
+The game was announced in 2001 and was released for the 10th anniversary of the Warcraft franchise on November 23, 2004.
+Since launch, World of Warcraft has had eleven major expansion packs: The Burning Crusade (2007), Wrath of the Lich King (2008), Cataclysm (2010), Mists of Pandaria (2012), Warlords of Draenor (2014), Legion (2016), Battle for Azeroth (2018), Shadowlands (2020), Dragonflight (2022), The War Within (2024), and Midnight (2026).
+The next expansion, The Last Titan, was announced in 2023 and revealed at Blizzcon 2026 for a late 2027 release.

-Inspired by other MMORPGs, particularly EverQuest, World of Warcraft allows players to create a character avatar and explore an open game world in third- or first-person view, exploring the landscape, fighting various monsters, completing quests, and interacting with non-player characters (NPCs) or other players.
-The game encourages players to work together to complete quests, enter dungeons and engage in player versus player (PvP) combat, however, the game can also be played solo without interacting with others.
-The game primarily focuses on character progression, in which players earn experience points to level up their character to make them more powerful, obtain better equipment by defeating monsters and completing challenges, and buy and sell items using in-game currency, among other game systems.
+World of Warcraft was inspired by other MMORPGs, particularly EverQuest, but addressed accessibility by changing mechanics around dying and grouping.
+A player can create a character avatar and navigate an open game world in third- or first-person view, explore the landscape, fight various monsters, complete quests, and interact with non-player characters (NPCs) or other players.
+While the game encourages players to work together to complete quests, enter dungeons, and engage in player versus player (PvP) combat, it can also be played solo, without interacting with others.
+The game primarily focuses on character progression, in which players earn experience points (XP) to level up their character to make them more powerful, obtain better equipment by defeating monsters and completing challenges, and buy and sell items using in-game currency, among other game systems.

 World of Warcraft was a major critical and commercial success upon its original release in 2004 and quickly became the most popular MMORPG of all time, reaching a peak of 12 million subscribers in 2010.
-The game had over one hundred million registered accounts by 2014 and by 2017, had grossed over in revenue, making Warcraft one of the highest-grossing video game franchises of all time.
-The game has been cited by gaming journalists as the greatest MMORPG of all time and one of the greatest video games of all time and has also been noted for its long lifespan, continuing to receive developer support and expansion packs over 20 years since its initial release.
-In 2019, a vanilla version of the game titled World of Warcraft Classic was launched, allowing players to experience the base game before any of its expansions launched.
+The game had over one hundred million registered accounts by 2014, and by 2017 had grossed over in revenue, making Warcraft one of the highest-grossing video game franchises of all time.
+The game has been cited by gaming journalists as the greatest MMORPG of all time and one of the greatest video games of all time, and has also been noted for its long lifespan, continuing to receive developer support and expansion packs over 20 years since its initial release.
+In 2019, a vanilla version of the game titled World of Warcraft: Classic was launched, allowing players to experience the base game without any expansions by bringing the original game assets into a modernized client-server framework.
 Additional content for Classic was later released, including versions of some expansions.
+World of Warcraft: Forever, a separate third branch of the game that expands upon its original 2004 setting and gameplay with new content and storylines, is scheduled for release in November 2026.